pythonanywhere/help_pages/articles/ScheduledTasks.md

 [Dashboard](https://www.pythonanywhere.com/dashboard/).
 Using the form at the top of the page:

-* If you use a free account created before 2026-01-15, you can set up one task to run at a particular time every day.
+* If you use a free account created before 2026-01-15 (or 2026-01-08 in the EU system), you can set up one task to run at a particular time every day.
 The task can run for up to two hours.
 * In all paid accounts, you can create up to 20 tasks, and they can either run at a particular time every day, or every hour at a particular number of minutes past the hour.
 Each task can run for